Photometric calibrations and characterization of the 4K$\times$4K CCD Imager, the first-light axial port instrument for the 3.6m DOT: Atmospheric extinction coefficients

-The extinction coefficients measured for the Devasthal site in five Bessell filters presented in this study are also compared with corresponding values from some of the other well-known astronomical sites: Hanle (2.0m Himalayan Chandra Telescope, HCT-2.0m), Calar Alto (2.2m-telescope on Calar Alto; CAHA 2.2m), Roque (2.6m Nordic Optical Telescope; NOT 2.6m), La Silla (3.6m New Technology Telescope; NTT 3.6m), Roque (3.6m Telescopio Nazionale Galileo; TNG 3.6m).
-The values of extinction coefficients presented in Fig.~\ref{fig:extinction_comp} for Hanle site are taken from \cite{Stalin2008}, and for all other sites, the values are adopted from \cite{Altavilla2021} and references therein.
-The extinction coefficients for the Devasthal site are in the range of those found for other good astronomical sites discussed, but lower than those were reported by \cite{Mohan1999}; see Fig.~\ref{fig:extinction_comp}.
-It is also worth mentioning that the extinction coefficients reported in \cite{Mohan1999} were measured at ground level and a little far away from the 3.6m DOT building, so can not be compared directly with the present values.
+The extinction coefficients measured for the Devasthal site in five Bessell filters presented in this study are also compared with corresponding values from some of the other well-known astronomical sites: Hanle (2.0m Himalayan Chandra Telescope, HCT-2.0m), Calar Alto (2.2m-telescope on Calar Alto; CAHA 2.2m), Roque (2.6m Nordic Optical Telescope; NOT 2.6m and 3.6m Telescopio Nazionale Galileo; TNG 3.6m), and La Silla (3.6m New Technology Telescope; NTT 3.6m).
+The values of extinction coefficients shown in Figure~\ref{fig:extinction_comp} for the Hanle site are taken from \cite{Stalin2008}, and for all other sites, the values are adopted from \cite{Altavilla2021} and references therein.
+The extinction coefficients for the Devasthal site are in the range of those found for other good astronomical sites discussed but lower than those reported by \cite{Mohan1999}; see Figure~\ref{fig:extinction_comp}.
+It is also worth mentioning that the extinction coefficients reported in \cite{Mohan1999} were measured at ground level and a little far away from the 3.6m DOT building, so they can not be compared directly with the present values.
 The extinction coefficients re-calculated in this study using the data observed in 2017--2018 are consistent with the extinction coefficient values reported by P18\href{https://ui.adsabs.harvard.edu/abs/2018BSRSL..87...42P/abstract}.